-In the winter of 2017/2018 the cabbage harvest was so good that farmers were unable to sell their surplus harvest.
+The winter of 2017/2018 delivered an abundant cabbage harvest.
+This resulted in a surplus in farming, and farmers were unable to sell the harvest for a fair price.
 This prompted Mediamatic to take in the surplus cabbage and devote our winter program to food surplus, value and abundance.
-We've stacked, fermented, buried, learned, eaten lots of cabbage soup, and so have found value in something the economy deems valueless.
+We've stacked, fermented, buried, learned, eaten lots of cabbage soup, and with that, reinstalled value into something the economy deems valueless.

 Together with artist Arne Hendriks we organised a series of Tuesday nights on which we started a conversation about the current food economy.
 With several guests and chefs, we tried out the best cabbage dishes.
 This resulted in a white cabbage in a salt crust, a sushi made entirely from white cabbage and discussions and conversations regarding the value of our food in times of globalisation.